whitneyburton/portfolios/students/1507/jeff-ruane/20151120-jeff_ruane-m3.markdown

 * [GitHub URL](https://github.com/jbrr/the_pivot)
 * [Original Assignment](https://github.com/turingschool/lesson_plans/blob/master/ruby_03-professional_rails_applications/the_pivot.md)

-In this project, we took Rose's codebase from last module's *Little Shop of Orders* and extended on it.
+In this project, we took [Rose's codebase](https://github.com/TeamConchord/Earmarked) from last module's *Little Shop of Orders* and extended on it.
 We added admin functionality, more stats to track donations, and more.
 I was on a team with Regis and Rose.

-(evaluation comments)

-(evaluation scores)
+We were evaluated by Mike:

+##### Evaluation Comments

+* Twilio verify phone number on login.
+* there are charts and graphs and progress bars.
+* No paperclip.
+* 96.23 percent coverage
+* 100 tests.
+* Some opportunities to refactor, perhaps look at decorators.
+* Some sweet graphs
+* last tweet from candidate
+* Amazing hero image. <3

+##### Evaluation Scores

+* Feature Completeness: 4
+* Organization: 3
+* Progress: 4
+* TDD: 3
+* Code Quality: 3
+* UX: 4

 (feedback to me)